 - Increase our capability

 - Positive benefit

 - Ability to act

-We also agreed that Quantumideas Enterprises would own, along with the Fraser Institute, the programs, code, and capabilities we developed together with a covenant that Quantumideas would not provide the software and systems developed to enterprises who seemed to compete with the Fraser Institute, and that if Quantumideas made the software and systems available to a third party, it would bind that party to an agreement that it would be for their exclusive use and not transferable to any other party.
+“In addition, we agree that Quantumideas Enterprises Inc. will receive a copy and own, along with the Fraser Institute, the programs, code and capabilities we develop together.
+Quantumideas covenants not to provide the software and systems developed to enterprises that compete with The Fraser Institute.
+Also, if Quantumideas makes the software and systems available to a third party, it will bind that party to an agreement that it will be for their exclusive use and not transferable to any other party.”

 Some of the other members of the Institute however expressed some concerns about the terms of the agreement and I was asked to modify the agreement or withdraw.

 The ideas I presented continue to guide my thinking in creating a community media system and in how we can increase the contribution of think tanks and research centres in exploring ideas and opportunities to influence the future direction of public policy